 - In the 1980's cop series Hunter, Hunter kills a Central American diplomat who raped his partner Dee Dee McCall.
 A later episode has the man's brother turning up for revenge.
 He's a fan of Westerns so he kidnaps Hunter and says he will duel him for his life.
 Hunter shoots the gun out of his hand, then repeatedly shoots the pistol as the man keeps grabbing for it.
 This was despite a previous episode where Hunter ridiculed the idea of Blasting It out of Their Hands.

-- The protagonist of Lawman is outdrawn by a gunfighter.
-After recovering from his wounds, he notices that the gunfighter always incites his target to step closer to him.
-Realising the gunfighter is trading speed for accuracy, he doesn't make the same mistake the second time.
+- Lawman.
+Marshall Dan Troop (to his surprise) finds himself outdrawn by a professional gunfighter.
+While recovering from his wounds, he notices that the gunfighter always incites his target to step closer to him.
+Realising the gunfighter is trading accuracy for speed, Marshall Troop confronts the gunman again and this time keeps his distance, winning the fatal shootout.

 - An episode of Sliders has the characters slide into a world where Texas is an independent republic that also includes other states such as California.
 Modern technology and culture exist alongside Wild West rules, and office buildings alongside saloons.
 A "hostile takeover" has a whole different meaning here, and gunslingers are frequently hired by businessmen to take care of competition via this trope.
 Naturally, the heroes get mixed up in one when Quinn accidentally gets involved in a duel with a well-known gunslinger and ends up killing him.
 An instant celebrity (although he later finds out the guy was actually shot by a widow of one of his kills), Quinn is now the target of a Corrupt Corporate Executive who hires another famous gunslinger to take him down.
 Quinn ends up dropping his weapon, and the gunslinger refuses to kill an unarmed man in broad daylight.
 The businessman is arrested for his illegal practices.